MerlinProcessor User Guide

 Instantiation & Options

-• timeout (float): default wall-clock limit (in seconds) for each forward/forward_async call.
+• timeout (float): default wall-clock limit (in seconds) for each forward / forward_async call.
 Use per-call override (see below).
-This must be a real number (not None).

 • chunk_concurrency (int): maximum number of chunks submitted in parallel per quantum leaf.
 Default 1 (serial).
 Increase for higher throughput when the backend allows it.